Menu ☰

 Panel Ref: III.D.9

+In 1901 they are living at 22 Northcote Street, Everton, with six children.
 His father is a 41 year old police officer, whilst his mother is 37 years of age.
 John is 8 and has five siblings who are listed as; Annie aged 15, Lily aged 14, William is 11, Nellie is 6 and Gladys is 3.

-His father William is aged 52, born in Shrewsbury in 1859 and is a Police pensioner, whilst his mother Ann is aged 48, born in Liverpool in 1863 and has no occupation listed.
+The 1911 Census shows the family living at 19 Landseer Road, Everton, Liverpool.
+His father, William, is aged 52, born in Shrewsbury in 1859 and is a Police pensioner, whilst his mother, Ann, is aged 48, born in Liverpool in 1863 and has no occupation listed.
 They have been married for 27 years and have had six children of which one had sadly died.
 Those listed in the household are; Lily aged 24, born 1887 and her occupation is a tobacconist weigher, William aged 22 born 1889 is an upholsterer, John aged 20, born 1891 is a sample porter in the Cotton Exchange, Nellie aged 16, born 1895 is a stationers envelope gummer and Gladys aged 13, born 1898 is at school.
 The children were all born in Liverpool.

 His sister Eliza Annie died the following year at the age of 27.